 "I want to do what John Thompson did at Georgetown and what John Calipari did at UMass," Brown said.
 "I want to have what all those great coaches at Butler created and what they've done at Xavier.
 I don't see any reason why we can't.
 I really think we can be special.
 I know it's a challenge, but I believe everything's in place.
 We've just got to do the job."

 So far, he’s executed.

-Midway through the conference season, Brown’s efforts have yielded a bumper crop of wins, most notably a nine-point triumph over Connecticut, and a place among statistical giants.
+Midway through the conference season, Brown’s efforts have yielded a bumper crop of wins, most notably a 9-point triumph over Connecticut, and a place among statistical giants.
 Thanks to the stellar inside-outside combination of Markus Kennedy and Nic Moore, the ‘Stangs have raced out to a 5-3 record in league play, netting 1.101 points per possession on the season.
-In their last win, a 75-68 declawing of the Houston Cougars, the untamable pair totaled 43 points going 12 for 20 from the floor.
+In their last win, a 75-68 declawing of the Houston Cougars, the untamable pair totaled 43 points going 12-for-20 from the floor.